 Our projects advance our mission through work at the intersection of technology and press freedom.

-The tracker team also publishes a regular newsletter.
-Subscribe to stay informed about press freedom issues in the United States.
+The Tracker team also publishes a regular newsletter.
+Subscribe to stay informed about press freedom issues in the U.S.

-@FOIAFeed is a Twitter account that highlights news stories that rely on the Freedom on Information Act, landmark US legislation that protects the public’s right to request information from the government about its actions.
+@FOIAFeed is an account on X, formerly known as Twitter, and Mastodon that highlights news stories that rely on the Freedom of Information Act, landmark U.S. legislation that protects the public’s right to request information from the government about its actions.
 FOIA is routinely threatened and undermined by public officials.
 We showcase its critical importance for public interest journalism, so that anyone can make the case for preserving and expanding FOIA access.

 Signal is an open source encrypted text message and phone call application developed and maintained by Open Whisper Systems.
 Freedom of the Press Foundation (FPF) was Signal’s fiscal sponsor until the launch of the Signal Technology Foundation in October 2019 and supports its use by journalists and whistleblowers.
 You can download Signal for Android and iOS.